 A: There are other adult hospitals in Mbarara, but children cannot be treated simply as “little adults.”
-Children’s bodies react differently to disease – they’re more vulnerable to dehydration, electrolyte imbalances, etc. They needed a hospital with doctors and nurses who specialize in pediatric care, and equipment/supplies that are made for treating children.
+Children’s bodies react differently to disease – they’re more vulnerable to dehydration, electrolyte imbalances, etc. They needed a hospital with doctors and nurses who specialize in pediatric care, and equipment/supplies that are made and sized for treating children.

 Q: What is malaria?

 A: Malaria is a parasitic disease transmitted by mosquitoes that can be fatal.
 It is a preventable, treatable disease that was not being prevented or treated effectively in Mbarara, Uganda, due to lack of facilities and infrastructure, and lack of training.

 Q: If malaria is easy to prevent, why hasn’t it been eradicated?

 A: Programs started decades ago eradicated malaria in many parts of the world, but did not involve many regions in Africa.
 Since then insecticides such as DDT are no longer used due to other health concerns; malaria parasites have developed drug resistances, and getting malaria services to those in need remain a critical problem.

 Q: Why does malaria affect children more than other people?